Eir-Rithsen/Expense_Tracker/README.md

 # Expense Tracker
 A simple command-line application to manage your personal finances.
 This application allows you to add, update, delete, and view expenses, as well as generate summaries and export expenses to a CSV file.
 The expenses are stored persistently in a JSON file.
+---
 ## Features
-Add an expense with a description and amount.
+### 1.Add an expense with a description and amount.
-Update an existing expense.
+### 2.Update an existing expense.
-Delete an expense by its ID.
+### 3.Delete an expense by its ID.
-View a list of all expenses in a tabular format.
+### 4.View a list of all expenses in a tabular format.
-Get a summary of total expenses, optionally for a specific month.
+### 5.Get a summary of total expenses, optionally for a specific month.
-Export expenses to a CSV file for further analysis.
+### 5.Export expenses to a CSV file for further analysis.
+---
 ## Requirements
 Python 3.6 or higher
 tabulate Python module for displaying data in table format